How do I modify the height of the retaining wall or create a stepped top?

 The height and width of any step can be adjusted by clicking near the edge that you would like to move, to select it, and display its square move handle.

-To view your terrain and retaining wall in a 3D view, select 3D> Create Perspective View> Full Overview.
+To view your terrain and retaining wall in a 3D view, select 3D> Create Perspective View> Perspective Full Overview.

 Additional changes can be made to the retaining wall, such as adding wall caps or changing the wall type, by clicking on the retaining wall and selecting the Open Object edit tool.